-Mark A Stickney is Director of Bands at Plymouth State University, where he directs the Symphonic Band and Jazz Ensemble, and teaches courses in conducting, applied low brass and music education.
+Mark A Stickney is Director of Bands at Plymouth State University, where he directs the Symphonic Band and teaches courses in conducting, applied low brass and music education.
 In addition he serves as coordinator of the All New England Band Festival, All New England Jazz Festival and the New England Band Directors Institute.
 In 2013, Dr. Stickney was appointed coordinator for the graduate instrumental music education program at Plymouth State University.

 Prior to his appointment at Plymouth State University, Dr. Stickney served for five years as Director of Bands at Southern Utah University in Cedar City, UT.
 He has also held conducting and brass teaching positions at the Community College of Rhode Island, Oklahoma Panhandle State University and Salve Regina University in Newport, RI.
 He has conducted performances at the Utah Music Educators Association Conference and at Carnegie Hall.
 An active clinician and guest conductor, Dr. Stickney has worked with middle and high school bands throughout the United States and regularly conducts honors festivals throughout New England and the southwest.